Matech-Studios/tech-docs/docs/1_understanding.md

 - Preference for few but accurate recommendations rather than selecting best recipes from a list through filters.
 - Recommender should be fast.

-For more details about the design of the poll, you can check the [How-To: Poll to Collect Requirements](how-to/poll_requirements.md) document.

 !!! tip
-    Ensure this poll is filled by stakeholders from different perspectives, even outside the project if possible, to ensure there are opinions biased by the project flow.
+    Ensure this poll is filled by stakeholders from different perspectives, even outside the project's team if possible, to ensure there are opinions biased by the project flow.

 ## Definitions